Damn Good Guides

 The most commonly sought after species for flats fishing are: 1. black drum, 2. redfish, 3. speckled trout, and 4. flounder.

-The most common fishing techniques in Packery Channel are artificial lure fishing, bottom fishing, and cut bait fishing but light tackle fishing and live bait fishing are popular as well.
+The most common fishing techniques in the Packery Channel are artificial lure fishing, bottom fishing, and cut bait fishing but light tackle fishing and live bait fishing are popular as well.

 How much do Packery Channel flats fishing charters cost?